aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-4.md

 ALSO: The signal isn't getting amplified!
 Talk about frustrating.
 I think a component might be totally dead.
 Going to rebuild the whole thing with new parts.
 Frustrating!

+Scratch that.
+Going to try just swapping out the TL082 and see if that clears things up going into the comparator.